-In total, the NEM is forecast to need 16.2 GW of gas-powered generation.
-Of the existing 11.2 GW capacity, about 8 GW is forecast or announced to retire, so that capacity would be replaced and another 5 GW added.
+In total, the NEM is forecast to need 15 GW of gas-powered generation to ensure the NEM remains resilient under a range of power system and extreme weather events.
+Of the existing 11.5 GW capacity, about 9.3 GW is forecast or announced to retire, so that capacity would be replaced and another 3.5 GW added.
 This may be either as greenfield or brownfield development, but the gas generation must be flexible.

 This gas generation is a strategic reserve for power system reliability and security, so is not forecast to run frequently.
 A typical gas generator may generate just 5% of its annual potential, but will be critical when it runs.
-Most of that will be needed some days in winter, for the reasons discussed in Section 6.3 above.
+Most of that will be needed to support some winter days of low renewable energy output, as discussed in Section 6.3 above.

-This is a change in the role of GPG from more continuous 'mid-merit' gas to a strategic, back-up role.
-Figure 22 shows that change in role, from relatively stable supply in 2015, to the forecast winter peaks in 2040.
-These peaks are forecast to test the limitations of the gas supply network, and solutions will be needed to address them.
+This is a change in the role of gas-powered generation from more continuous 'mid-merit' gas to a strategic, back-up role.
+Figure 23 shows that change in role, from relatively stable supply in 2015 to the forecast winter peaks in 2040 and occasional use throughout the year.
+These peaks are forecast to test the limitations of the current gas supply network, and on-site storage or other solutions will be needed to address them during periods when delivery through the gas network is constrained.